rtens/blog.rtens.org/src/articles/drafts/2014-10-24 Building web applications with watoki.md

 I've been working for about a year now on a project named [**w**eb **a**pplication **to**ol **ki**t][watoki] (short *watoki*) and thought if I ever want anybody besides me to use it, I better write about how.

-*watoki* is not a framework but a collection of libraries that provide infrastructure commonly needed by web applications.
-The goal of each library is to be as lightweight as possible and making it easy for the client code to stay independent of the infrastructure.
-Check out all the libraries [here][watoki].
+*watoki* a collection of libraries that provide infrastructure commonly needed by web applications - think loosely couple web framework.
+The goal of each library is to be as lightweight as possible and to make it easy for the client code to stay independent of the infrastructure.
+You can find an overview of all the libraries [here][watoki].

+So in this article I would like to give you a step-by-step guide of how I would a simple web application with this tool kit.
 So here we go.
 Let's build a ... (drum roll) ... *blog* application (because nobody has ever done that).
 We're gonna take a very light-weight approach and then reduce maintenance cost by using a rendering and web delivery library.
-So only two libraries are treated but it should be enough to get you started.
+So in the end only two libraries are presented here but it should be enough to get you started.

 You find the complete code of this application on [github][watoki-demo].
-Some sections titles link to the commit that contains the code changes of the sections so you can browse the entire code at that state and play around with it.
+The section titles link to the commit that contains the code changes of the sections so you can browse the entire code at that state and play around with it.

 [watoki]: http://github.com/watoki
 [watoki-demo]: https://github.com/rtens/demo-blog